1098-T Tax Information & W-9S Form

 Frequently Asked Questions

-Box 2 includes tuition and the following fees: tuition, technology fee, library fee, commonwealth facility & equipment fee (non-resident only), student activity fee, student cultural activities fee, athletic fee, recreational sports fee, and student services fee.
+Box 1 includes payments for tuition and the following fees received during the calendar year (January 1 - December 31): tuition, technology fee, library fee, commonwealth facility & equipment fee (non-resident only), student activity fee, student cultural activities fee, athletic fee, recreational sports fee, and student services fee.

 Please note that spring charges are typically billed in December when a student pre-registers.
-This means that Spring charges will fall onto the prior year 1098-T for the majority of students (example: Spring 2017 charges billed to the student in December 2016 will be included on the 2016 1098-T, even if payment was made in January 2017).
+This means that payment for spring charges may fall onto the prior year 1098-T depending on when payment is received (example: Spring 2023 charges billed to the student in December 2022 where payment is received in December, will be included on the 2022 1098-T).

 Virginia Tech does not bill for these types of items.
 Students must keep track of their qualified charges in their own records.